 Among her numerous different illustration projects, Tove Jansson's mother designed nearly all the Finnish postage stamps from the 1940s until 1962.
 Finnish Postal Museum has now opened a virtual exhibition presenting stamps and sketches Signe Hammarsten-Jansson designed.

 The heartfelt character balancing between creativity and housework – Moominmamma.
-This description matches perfectly also to Tove Jansson’s own mother, Signe Hammarsten-Jansson (1882–1970).
+This description matches perfectly also with Tove Jansson’s own mother, Signe Hammarsten-Jansson (1882–1970).
 Ham, as she was called, worked as an illustrator and drawer, and had a huge influence on her daughter’s career.
 In her mother’s arms, Tove learned how to draw, even before she learned to walk.

 It is not surprising that already as a child Tove had a natural relationship for drawing and art – she was used to seeing her mother drawing day after day, hour after hour, whether it was illustrations for stamps, books, magazines, book covers, or something else.